 As neural networks grow in size and computational demand, scaling across large, distributed systems is the dominant approach to keeping training times in check.
 Recent state of the art models in areas covering computer vision, natural language processing and reinforcement learning would have been impossible to develop on single machines.
 Even a single training run of a given model would take weeks or months on a single device, if possible at all.
-Distributed training is a must today to achieve state of the art results.
+Distributed neural network training is a must today to achieve state of the art results.

 Distributed training on traditional hardware scales predominantly through data parallelism, where multiple copies of the model run on different devices, with different input samples.
 In this blog post, we look at where this approach hits its limits.
-We also discuss how the fundamental advantages of wafer-scale technology enable any blend of different parallel execution strategies.
+We also discuss how the fundamental advantages of wafer-scale technology enable any blend of different parallel neural network execution strategies.
 This includes more effective options of traditional data-parallel as well as model-parallel execution modes, where different parts of the model are distributed across multiple devices, or any combination of those.

 Parallel Execution Modes with Traditional Devices